keith-liew/todolist-v1/README.md

   - Learn the most basic mongoose functions and methods in order to manipulate the data from database
 - Establish connection between cloud database service and web
 - Make good use of hidden input and express dynamic route parameters to futher improve posting request
+- Found alternative fullstack hosting websites other than heroku

 # Preview